lucasresck/lucasresck/README.md

 ### Hi there 👋

-I'm an MSc in Mathematical Modeling and a BSc in Applied Mathematics, both from [FGV EMAp](https://emap.fgv.br/en).

-Currently, I do research in the [Visual Data Science Lab research group](https://github.com/visual-ds).
-My main contribution occurs in the areas of Machine Learning, Natural Language Processing, and Explainable Artificial Intelligence.
+I am a first-year PhD student in Computation, Cognition and Language at the [Language Technology Lab](https://github.com/cambridgeltl) at the University of Cambridge.

 This GitHub account stores and versions codes for projects, research, assignments, exercises, and classes.